-Growing up in the Huon Valley, Jewellery making and design has always been a great passion of Emilys.
+Growing up in the Huon Valley, Jewellery making and design has always been a great passion of Emily's.
 You could say that this interest started at an early age, with Emily making and selling beaded jewellery from the age of 12.
-She begun her career after high school working retail in a Jewellery store until she begun an apprenticeship in 2012 in Jewellery Manufacture.
+She began her career after high school working retail in a Jewellery store until she began an apprenticeship in 2012 in Jewellery Manufacture.

 Throughout her training and years on the bench, Emily has learnt many new and old manufacturing techniques, priding herself on making silver and gold pieces completely from scratch.

-She is currently studying Gemmology in order to expand her knowledge and satisfy her great interest in the world of gemstones.
+She is currently studying Gemology in order to expand her knowledge and satisfy her great interest in the world of gemstones.

 In 2021, Emily made the leap to continue her Jewellery career on her own through her business, Emmire Jewellery.